course-files/DataAnalytics/2_multiple_linear_regression.md

 ## [**Test of Normality**]{.underline}

+The test of normality of the distribution of the errors assesses whether the errors (residuals) are approximately normally distributed, i.e., most errors are close to zero and large errors are rare.
+A Q-Q plot can be used to conduct the test of normality.

+A Q-Q plot is a scatterplot of the quantiles of the errors against the quantiles of a normal distribution.
+Quantiles are statistical values that divide a dataset or probability distribution into equal-sized intervals.
+They help in understanding how data is distributed by marking specific points that separate the data into groups of equal size.
+Examples of quantiles include: quartiles (4 equal parts), percentiles (100 equal parts), deciles (10 equal parts), etc.

+If the points in the Q-Q plot fall along a straight line, then the normality assumption is satisfied.
 If the points in the Q-Q plot do not fall along a straight line, then the normality assumption is not satisfied.

 ``` r